ipogudin/cloudera-cluster-docker/README.md

 # Cloudera Cluster Docker

-This repository contains configuration to build docker images for running a cloudera cluster.
+This repository contains Docker contexts to build docker images for running a cloudera cluster.
+The goal of this project is to provide a multinode cloudera cluster as docker images for integration tests (it shouldn't be used on production).

 ### Network
 You must create a network before running a cluster from docker-compose.